tegorman13/ai_gd_chapter/Categories.md

 - Kovač 2024 - Stick to your role!
 Stability of personal values expressed in large language models.

+- [@kumarAssessingImpactDiffering2024]
+- [@luMixMatchCharacterizing2024]
+- [@mcneeseSteppingOutShadow2023]

+- AI can help identify missing expertise or knowledge within a group

+- diversity in human-AI teams, considering both human and AI characteristics (Cui & Yasseri, 2024).

+- When and how AI might be assigned leadership or specialized roles (Guo et al., 2024)

 ### **Reliance**
 - Gerlich 2025 - AI Tools in Society: Impacts on Cognitive Offloading and the Future of Critical Thinking